SevenShepherd/SevenShepherd.github.io/_posts/2022-10-05-revelation-1.markdown

 Let's look at a few examples of how the cults have abandoned science, facts, and reason and denied sound scholarship by seeking out false teachers as the Bible foretold would happen (2Tim 4:3 ESV).

-The cults have twisted (2Pe 3:16) the underlying meaning of the word firstborn, from its true meaning as superior, or preeminent in rank when referring to the Resurrection of Jesus, to the ridiculously false meaning "first created" in a failed effort to attempt to strip Jesus of his [**deity**](https://sevenshepherd.github.io/deity/) and conform the holy scriptures to their unholy false doctrines.
+The cults have twisted (2Pe 3:16) the underlying meaning of the word firstborn, from its true meaning as superior, or preeminent in rank when referring to the Resurrection of Jesus, to the ridiculously false meaning "first created" in a failed effort to strip Jesus of his [**deity**](https://sevenshepherd.github.io/deity/) and conform the holy scriptures to their unholy false doctrines.

 <!-- > And when He again brings the **firstborn** into the world, He says, “And let all the angels of God worship Him.” &mdash; Hebrews 1:6 -->